 A reference for video encoding

-A video on YouTube is encoded with 5mbps for the video track and 128kbps for the audio track.
-Full HD and 2k videos are encoded with the H.264 codec, 4k videos with the Google/On2 VP9 codec, that produces a much better quality with the same data rate applied, but is way more computationally intensive than encoding with the H.264 codec.
 If you want to host the video on your website on your own webspace 5mbps is by far too much.
 For a self-hosted video on your website stick to Full HD or 2k video frame size and keep the video data rate between 1mbps and 2mbps with 128kbps audio.
-If you have fast moving subjects and lots of contrast choose higher data rates, if you do interviews with a static camera and solid background you can choose lower data rates.
+If you have fast moving subjects and lots of contrast choose higher data rates, if you do interviews with a static camera and a solid background you can choose lower data rates.
 In the end it is a matter of trial and error to exactly know which data rate to choose.
-If in doubt do different renderings and choose the file that suits your needs regarding file size and quality.
+If in doubt do renderings with 1, 2 and 3 mbps (for a 1920x1080px frame size, 4, 8 and 12 mbps for 4k/UHD 3840x2160px frame size) and choose the file that suits your needs regarding file size and quality.
+I’d recommend to not encode 4k/UHD for self-hosted videos.

 Did this information help you to better understand how to apply data rate to you video output?
 If you have any more questions about video encoding write it in the comments below.